 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-- LEVERLOC Shower Safety Grab Bar
+- Best for a wider grip: LEVERLOC Shower Safety Grab Bar

-- Flip-Up Safety Grab Bar
+- Best for a foldable grab bar: Flip-Up Safety Grab Bar

 Shower grab bars help support older individuals and others who have a higher risk of falling.
 According to the

-Also, according to an
+Additionally, according to an older report from the

 Additionally, according to this report, older adults had a higher overall risk of falling compared with younger people.